-Any fraudulent agent should also be aware that he or she will likely also be charged with forgery, tax fraud and money laundering.
+Any fraudulent agent should also be aware that they will likely also be charged with forgery, tax fraud and money laundering.

-14.2 Areas of Regulatory Focus
+12.2 Areas of Regulatory Focus

 Regulators are not focused on any specific type of fraud and will communicate any crimes they detect while exercising their supervisory powers and conducting inspections.